BlackRock CEO Fink sees no extreme client positioning in equities

-NEW YORK, Jan 15 (Reuters) - Even as the stock market enjoyed a sharp rally recently, many of BlackRock’s clients were under-invested in equities and remained heavily oriented towards fixed-income securities, BlackRock Inc Chief Executive Larry Fink said on Wednesday.
+NEW YORK (Reuters) - Even as the stock market enjoyed a sharp rally recently, many of BlackRock’s clients were under-invested in equities and remained heavily oriented towards fixed-income securities, BlackRock Inc (BLK.N) Chief Executive Larry Fink said on Wednesday.

 “We still don’t see extreme positioning by clients in equities,” Fink said.